 You will also need to account for your fertility treatment costs and any legal fees if you update your wills or want support with your parental order application.
 Other costs to factor in include life insurance for your surrogate to protect her family in the event of unforeseen circumstances as well as travel and accomodation for you whilst you get to know your surrogate and when your baby is born.

 If you are considering a US surrogacy arrangement, you can expect to pay your surrogate an express agreed compensation figure in addition to any out-of-pocket expenses.
-This will be enshrined in a legally-binding surrogacy contract which is enforceable in the USA.
+This will be enshrined in a legally-binding US surrogacy contract.
 The US attorneys we work with have long experience of handling surrogacy arrangements, and will help you to negotiate the terms of your US surrogacy agreement.
 US agencies also typically manage the payments to surrogates in practice via an escrow account.

-Although it is not illegal for intended parents to enter into a compensated and commercially-arranged surrogacy agreement in the USA, the UK court will have to decide whether to authorise the payments made to the US surrogate and agency in order to grant a parental order.
-Although there is now an established pathway through the High Court (with no applications refused), you should make sure that you understand the legal issues beforehand as each case is looked at individually.
+Although it is not illegal for intended parents to enter into a compensated and commercially-arranged surrogacy agreement in the USA, the UK court will have to decide whether to authorise the payments made to your US surrogate and agency in order to grant a parental order.
+There is now an established pathway through the High Court (with no applications refused), but you should make sure that you understand the legal issues beforehand as each case is looked at individually.
 Our service includes UK legal advice from a solicitor from NGA Law.

 You will also need to put together a careful budget for all the other costs involved, including US agency and attorney fees, fertility treatment costs, compensation to your egg donor (if appropriate), health insurance costs, UK legal and immigration fees. as well as your travel and accomodation whilst in the US.